On the matching complexes of categorical product of path graphs: Preliminaries

 In this article, we consider any simplicial complex as a topological space, namely its geometric realization.
-For the definition of geometric realization, we refer to \cite{kozlovbook}.
-For details about homotopy and topological background, one may refer to \cite{Hatcher}.
+For the definition of geometric realization, we refer the reader to \cite{kozlovbook}.
+For details about topological background, one may refer to \cite{Hatcher}.